Ketel Marte Player Props: Diamondbacks vs. Padres

 Padres Pitching Rankings (2022)

-- Weathers will make his first start of the season for the Padres.
+- Darvish will make his first start of the season for the Padres.

-- The 23-year-old left-hander started and threw 3 2/3 innings when he last appeared Thursday, June 16 against the Chicago Cubs.

-- Over his one appearance last season he finished with a 9.82 ERA and a 2.727 WHIP.
+- In his last appearance on Sunday, Oct.
+23, the 36-year-old righty started the game and went six innings against the Philadelphia Phillies.

 © 2023 Data Skrive.
 All rights reserved.